Compare & Save on Conveyancing Solicitors

 Finding a Conveyancer

 At Compare My Move, we can connect you with up to 6 licensed conveyancers to assist you with your transfer of equity.
-Fill out the comparison form to compare conveyancing quotes and save on your fees.
+Fill out the comparison form to compare conveyancing quotes and save up to 70% on your fees.

 All our conveyancing partners must provide proof that they are regulated by one of the following regulatory bodies: